Oshin: Hairdressing in Tokyo

 Oshin trains under Isho in traditional Japanese hairstyling.
 Two years into the apprenticeship, Oshin receives a letter from her mother informing her of the sudden death of Sayo, the younger sister of Kayo, from pneumonia.
 Oshin had also been her babysitter at Kaga-ya in Sakata.
 Oshin takes leave to visit the grieving family in Sakata.
 She is told that Kayo had not returned home and was somewhere in Tokyo.
 Kayo's mother pleads with her to stay behind but Oshin is unable to do so.
-Oshin is still hurting emotionally from the time Kayo and Kyota left Sakata two years earlier.
+Oshin is still hurting emotionally from when Kayo and Kōta left Sakata two years earlier.

-A year later, Oshin bumps into Kayo at a coffee house in the Ginza district while visiting prospective clients on a house call.
+A year later, Oshin bumps into Kayo at a coffee house in the Ginza while visiting prospective clients on a house call.
 Kayo had been working as a waitress at an upscale Ginza coffee house.
-Due to his agitation work, Kyota was not usually around.
+Due to his agitation work, Kōta was not usually around.
 Upon learning about Sayo's death, Kayo decides to visit her family in Sakata, staying there for a month.

 In the meantime, Mrs. Yashiro arranges Kayo's marriage with the third son of an Osaka rice dealer, Masao, a graduate of the Tokyo Imperial University (present-day University of Tokyo), who is prepared to marry into the family to help the family business succeed.
-Kayo wants to leave for Tokyo to be present for Kyota's return.
-But Mrs. Yashiro collapses from a heart attack, so Kayo reluctantly stays behind.
-She telephones Oshin to inform her when Kyota returns to Tokyo.
-Oshin meets Kyota when visiting Kayo's rented room to clean it.
-He tells Oshin not to let Kayo know that he is back in Tokyo and tells Oshin that he does not love Kayo, and that he had only used her to fill the emotional void left behind when he was not able to be with Oshin.
+Kayo wants to leave for Tokyo to be present for Kōta's return.
+But when Mrs. Yashiro collapses from a heart attack, Kayo reluctantly stays behind.
+She telephones Oshin to inform her when Kōta returns to Tokyo.
+Oshin meets Kōta when visiting Kayo's rented room to clean it.
+He tells Oshin not to let Kayo know that he is back in Tokyo, and tells Oshin that he does not love Kayo, and that he had only used her to fill the emotional void left behind when he was not able to be with Oshin.
 Oshin leaves for Sakata to attend Kayo's wedding.
-She does not update Kayo with news about Kyota for the sake of Kagaya's future.
-Through Kayo, Oshin meets Ryuzo Tanokura, a seemingly rich textile trader who frequents the Ginza coffee house.
-The third son of a prominent Saga family, Ryuzo decided to leave home for Tokyo to strike out on his own.
-Seven years Oshin's senior, Ryuzo falls in love with her, and the two get married despite initial opposition from both their parents.
+She does not update Kayo with news about Kōta for the sake of Kaga-ya's future.
+Through Kayo, Oshin meets Ryūzō Tanokura, a seemingly rich textile trader who frequents the Ginza coffee houses.
+The third son of a prominent Saga family, Ryūzō decided to leave home for Tokyo to strike out on his own.
+Seven years Oshin's senior, Ryūzō falls in love with her, and the two get married despite initial opposition from both their parents.